Sunday Apr 17th 2022, 0600-1900

 There wasn’t too much to say about this day, other than it was more iconic Rim travel.
 We hiked the rest of the Highline Trail, then ascended Military Sinkhole trail for the final few miles to make it to the top of the Rim just in time for sunset.

 The day started off a little iffy for me in that I wasn’t feeling great.
 I felt a little congested, like I was getting a mild cold, and my back was hurting.
 I quickly snapped out of it, feeling much better after an hour of walking.
 A beautiful morning, with nothing but 360 views of rim country, put me in a good mood.
 Looking back towards Pine, it was amazing how far the Rim stretched towards the west.
-It really is prominent in this region, looming large over the landscape.
+It really is the prominent feature in this region, looming large over the landscape.

 We passed several ranches throughout the morning, each situated near flowing streams.
 And the was a lot of red rock slab hiking…just walking along the surface, with cairns marking the way.
 Around noon, we came to Tonto and Horton creeks.
 This was a popular area, with a car park and around 20 people hiking the trails in-between.
 We stopped at the latter creek to fill up, as it was going to be our last reliable water source for the rest of the day.
 There we met 2 nice couples that had a lot of good questions about backpacking and thru-hiking.
 They wanted to get a photo with us…even after we told them we hadn’t showered in 9 days.
 Well, I took a dip in the creek, so that sort of counts.
 It was very, very cold.
 I did not enjoy it much but my wet clothes sure felt good later in the day.